Depression: Help and Treatment

 At the same time, CBT also recommends specific behavioural interventions aimed at promoting healthy change and lifestyle improvements.
 Improvements in one’s thinking style, as well as one’s behaviour are believed to make a significant difference in mood.

 Homework is routinely given to help you make the therapy last throughout the week and to help you achieve change outside of the sessions—in “real life” where applying what you have learned in counselling really matters.
 For those clients who are not interested in CBT, or for whom CBT has not been effective, I always work with my clients to select alternative therapies to best suit their needs.
+More recently, I have been studying Internal Family Systems therapy and am delighted to be drawing upon its principles in an effort to help my clients with mood disorders as well as other life concerns.

 As with all my clients, we formally assess both client progress as well as satisfaction with each session every time we meet in order to ensure that the therapy is working well and is making a difference in your life.
 Your feedback is always encouraged.